sjfakharian/Data-Insight-Tools/Bias_Detection.md

 #### Algorithmic Bias

 Algorithmic bias occurs when models amplify existing biases in training data or when model design choices introduce new biases.
-The transformation "from data to models" can exacerbate biases through feature selection, model architecture, and optimization choices[^1].
+The transformation "from data to models" can exacerbate biases through feature selection, model architecture, and optimization choices.

 ### Sources of Bias in Machine Learning Workflows